Flank speed

 Flank speed is an American nautical term referring to a ship's true maximum speed but it is not equivalent to the term full speed ahead.
-Usually, flank speed is reserved for situations in which a ship finds itself in imminent danger, such as coming under attack by aircraft.
+Usually, flank speed is reserved for situations in which a ship finds itself in imminent danger, such as coming under attack by aircraft or torpedoes.
 Flank speed is very demanding of fuel and often unsustainable because of propulsion system limitations.
 The related term emergency may not be any faster than flank but it indicates that the ship should be brought up to maximum speed in the shortest possible time.

 Other speeds include one-third, two-thirds, standard and full.
-One-third and two-thirds are the respective fractions of standard speed.
+One-third and two-thirds are fractions of standard speed.
 Full is greater than standard but not as great as flank.
 In surface ship nuclear marine propulsion, the difference between full speed and flank speed is of lesser significance, because vessels can be run at or very near their true maximum speed for a long time with little regard for fuel expended, an important consideration for oil-fueled ships.

-"Flank speed" is exclusively an American phrase and as such is unknown in Commonwealth ("White Ensign") navies.
+"Flank speed" is exclusively an American phrase and as such is unknown in Commonwealth ("Ensign") navies.
 The Commonwealth navies use the following telegraph commands: